M. Matiur Rahman: Early life and education

 Rahman was born on 1 September 1923 in Jaykul, Kawkhali Upazila, Pirojpur district, Bengal Presidency, British India.
 In 1938 he passed his matriculation from Kaukhali High School.
 He completed his intermediate from Brojomohun College in 1940.
 He later obtained his bachelor's degree from the same college in 1942.
-He later studies Political Science, International Relations and Law at the University of Dhaka.
+He later studies political science, international relations and law at the University of Dhaka.

 Career

-Rahman joined the Department of Political Science of University of Dhaka as a Lecturer in 1948.
+Rahman joined the Department of Political Science of the University of Dhaka as a lecturer in 1948.
 He joined the Pakistan Civil Service in 1949.
-He reached rank of Deputy Secretary in 1960.
-He served as the Under Secretary at the Ministry of Finance.
-He also served as the member of Economic Pool.
-In 1962, he appointed as the Member (Finance) of Bangladesh Inland Water Transport Authority.
-In 1964 he was elevated to the rank of Joint Secretary and was posted to the Pakistan National Shipping Corporation as the Director (Finance).
-He was promoted to Additional Secretary in 1970.
-On 14 April 1970, Rahman was appointed as the Chairman of the Trading Corporation of Pakistan.
+He reached the rank of deputy secretary in 1960.
+He served as the under secretary at the Ministry of Finance.
+He also served as the member of the economic pool.
+In 1962, he was appointed as the member (finance) of the Bangladesh Inland Water Transport Authority.
+In 1964 he was elevated to the rank of joint secretary and was posted to the Pakistan National Shipping Corporation as the director (finance).
+He was promoted to additional secretary in 1970.
+On 14 April 1970, Rahman was appointed as the chairman of the Trading Corporation of Pakistan.
 He held the position until 1st February 1972.

-He was appointed as the Secretary of Industries in November 1975.
-On 23 January 1976 he was made the Secretary of Commerce.
+He was appointed as the secretary of industries in November 1975.
+On 23 January 1976, he was made the secretary of commerce.
 He held the position until 2 August 1982.
-He was appointed Bangladesh Ambassador to Japan and South Korea on 21 October 1982.
+He was appointed Bangladesh ambassador to Japan and South Korea on 21 October 1982.
 He served there until 31 August 1984.

 He was elected to parliament from Barisal-5 as a Jatiya Party (Ershad) candidate in 1986 and 1988.
-He served as the minister of communications from 30 November 1986, to 26 March 1988.
+He served as the minister of communications from 30 November 1986 to 26 March 1988.